A coupling-based approach to f-divergences diagnostics for Markov chain Monte Carlo: Importance weighting and Markov chain

-We first recall the definition of $f$-divergences, apply it to discrete representations, and define the notation of effective sample size. \begin{definition} Let $\mu$ and $\pi$ be two probability distributions and let $f:[0, \infty) \to [-\infty, \infty]$ be a convex function such that $f(1) = 0$.
+We first recall the definition of $f$-divergences, apply it to discrete representations, and define the notation of effective sample size. \begin{definition} Let $\mu$ and $\pi$ be two mutually absolutely continuous probability distributions on $\mathcal X$.
+Let $f:[0, \infty) \to [-\infty, \infty]$ be a convex function such that $f(1) = 0$.
 The $f$-divergence of $\pi$ with respect to $\mu$ is defined by